 - ACT/SAT test preparation opportunities

-- One-on-One College Conversation with each Junior
+- One-on-One College Conversation Junior year

-- One-on-One Enrollment Conversation where financial offers from each school are analyzed to determine best financial offer
+- One-on-One Enrollment Conversation where financial offers from each school are analyzed to determine best financial offer Senior year

 - Ongoing communication and programing throughout the college process